 - The plagiarist should be asked to provide an explanation.

-- Author should be blacklisted and debarred for submitted an article to a particular journal for at least 5 years.
+- The author should be blacklisted and debarred for submitting an article to a particular journal for at least 5 years.

 - The concerned head of the institution has to be notified.

 The author bears the responsibility for checking whether material submitted is subject to copyright or ownership rights, e.g. figures, tables, photographs, illustrations, trade literature and data.
 The author will need to obtain permission to reproduce any such items and include these permissions with their final submission.
 Where use is so restricted, the editorial office and Publisher must be informed with the final submission of the material.
 Please add any necessary acknowledgements to the typescript, preferably in the form of an Acknowledgments section at the end of the paper.
 Credit the source and copyright of photographs, figures, illustrations etc. in the supplementary captions.